Rapid Responses

-Clutter-Free Environment: Organizing and decluttering spaces reduces confusion and discomfort for individuals with dementia.
+Clutter-Free Environment: Organizing and decluttering spaces reduce confusion and discomfort for individuals with dementia.

 Optimal Lighting: Bright and natural lighting, with attention to key areas like the bathroom and stairs, enhances visibility and reduces disorientation.